Portugal in 2 Weeks

 Day 14 – Porto

 In the morning drive to Porto (2 hours and 20 minutes).
-For parking, there is an inexpensive lot that is probably your best bet directly behind the Sao Bento station on the right (map here).
+There is an inexpensive parking lot that is probably your best bet directly behind the Sao Bento station on the right (map here).

-Porto is Portugal’s second biggest city and the capital of the north.
-It’s smaller but very charming and explorable in a busy day.
+Porto is Portugal’s second-largest city and the capital of the north.
+It’s smaller than Lisbon but very charming and explorable in a busy day.
 You’ll still see the red-tiled roofs and pretty tiled walled building that rise above a river.
 It’s also a base for port wine drinking across the river in Vila Nova de Gaia.

 Start your tour at the Sao Bento train station itself.
 This station’s main hall has some of Portugal’s best tile work on display.
 From the station head to Porto’s cathedral and the viewpoint from the square in front.
 After taking in the view and cathedral, walk to the upper level of the Luis I Bridge which crosses over to Villa Nova de Gaia.
 You’ll get an amazing view of the Ribeira waterfront below from the middle of the bridge (but save visiting the Port Wine Lodges until tomorrow).

 Next retrace your steps back to the train station.
 From the station walk up to the Praca da Liberdade along Avenida Dos Aliados.
 This is Porto’s main urban drag.
-The wide boulevard is lined with mostly Art Nouveau and Art Deco buildingas and the large City Hall tops the square, Praca da Liberdade.
+The wide boulevard is lined with art nouveau and art deco buildings, and the large city hall tops the square, Praca da Liberdade.
 Note the statue of King Pedro IV who advocated for a limited constitutional monarchy in Portugal.
 It’s hard to miss the fancy McDonald’s on the right of the square, built on the site of the Imperial Cafe.

 Cross the street and walk down Rua do Dr. Sousa Viterbo to Praca do Infante Dom Henrique where you’ll see a statue of Henry the Navigator pointing to the sea.
 On this square you can head into the Stock Exchange Palace, which is the current home of the Commercial Association of Porto.
-To see inside, you’ll have to take the 45 minute guided tour, but it has a beautiful interior.
-Also on this square is Sao Francisco Church to the left of the palace with a lovely church interior.
+To see the beautiful interior you’ll have to take the 45-minute guided tour.
+Also on this square is Sao Francisco Church to the left of the palace with a lovely interior.

 From here, head up to Porto’s shopping neighborhood along Rua de Santa Catarina (parallel to Avenida dos Aliados).